jozu-ai/kitops/ROADMAP.md

 * Creating a ModelKit from a Jupyter Notebook 📅

-### Signing

-Users can optionally sign their ModelKit using something like Cosign in order to add an extra layer of security to their packaging.

-* Add docs on signing and verifying to docs 🛳️
-* Decide on a signing utility 💡
-* Add signing to Kit CLI 💡

 ### Deployment 💡

 Users want to be able to deploy their models through existing CI/CD/CT pipelines.
 Since KitOps doesn't know the details of a user's deployment pipeline or process we will `unpack` a ModelKit into an appropriate directory structure for one of several deployment targets.